googleforgames/agones/site/content/en/docs/Reference/gameserver.md

     #  - "Info" (default) The SDK server will output all messages except for debug messages
     #  - "Debug" The SDK server will output all messages including debug messages
     #  - "Error" The SDK server will only output error messages
+    #  - "Trace" The SDK server will output all messages, including detailed tracing information
     logLevel: Info
     # grpcPort and httpPort control what ports the sdkserver listens on.
     # Starting with Agones 1.2 the default grpcPort is 9357 and the default